Yandy Díaz Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 16th in the league.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.

-- The Padres have a 3.81 team ERA that ranks fifth among all league pitching staffs.
+- The Padres have a 3.84 team ERA that ranks seventh among all league pitching staffs.

-- The Padres rank 11th in baseball in home runs allowed (73 total, 1.1 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (75 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.